DZD-eV-Diabetes-Research/omop-provisioner/README.md

 This projects aims to be used as a Docker container image

+The image is hosten on https://hub.docker.com at [dzdde/omop-provisioner](https://hub.docker.com/r/dzdde/omop-provisioner)

 Lets have an example how to integrate it in an `docker-compose.yaml` file

 ```yaml